 - Meena Davuluri, MD, MPH, a urologist and health outcomes fellow at New York-Presbyterian/Weill Cornell Medical Center in New York City.

 - Pratistha Koirala, MD, PhD, an ob-gyn resident at Danbury Hospital.

-- Nicole Riddle, MD, an associate professor and associate pathology residency program director at University of South Florida Health in Tampa.
+- Nicole Riddle, MD, a staff pathologist at Tampa General Hospital for Ruffolo, Hooper and Associates in Tampa, Florida, and associate professor and associate pathology residency program director at University of South Florida Health.

 - Megan Srinivas, MD, MPH, an infectious diseases specialist and translational health policy research fellow at the University of North Carolina at Chapel Hill.